More from Metadata

 My Artist Name Is Already Used by Someone Else.
 Will This Be an Issue?

-1. Research Your Name Before Launching
+Research Your Name Before Distributing

-2. Potential Problems on Digital Platforms
+Problems on Streaming Platforms

-If your artist name is too common or already in use, streaming platforms may mistakenly associate your releases with another artist.
+If your artist name is already being used by another artist, streaming platforms will make mistakes and associate your releases to this other artist.
 This can dilute your brand and make it difficult for listeners to find you.
+Once your release goes live, changing your artist name is complicated, so it's really important that you choose wisely from the start!

-3. Using an ISNI Code
+Using an ISNI Code

 Start your journey to global music distribution today—sign up in just a few clicks! 🚀 Sign up now